 Alright, that’s a little harsh, and I’m typically a “sugar coat the difficult messages” kind of guy.
 But we’re trying to be honest here, right?
 Let me ask you this.
 Did you do your homework on each of the domains you registered?
-Did you look at the global monthly search volume on the Google keyword tool to see if there are roughly 1,000 or more exact match searches?
+Did you look at the global monthly search volume to see if there are a decent amount of exact match searches?
 Did you check Estibot for a value estimate to get a “feel” for the value of the name?
-Did you do a Google search on the exact term to see if others are investing advertising dollars on these key terms?
-Did you find websites based on your key terms that lead you to believe there is a market for this name?
+Did you do a Google search for the exact term to see if others are investing advertising dollars on these key terms?
+Did you find websites based on the key terms that lead you to believe there is a market for this name?
 While none of these in part or in whole is a conclusive formula, these are the basics.

 If you haven’t done this, why not go back and do it now.
 See which of your names score higher and put your effort in them.
 Put your focus on where you will get the best bang for your buck.
 Don’t hesitate to cut your loses.
 Even if you don’t have ANY quality domains.
 Start over if you need to, but don’t waste your time trying to sell names that no one wants to buy.

 Reason 2 – You’re Not Trying Hard Enough!